Applying to American Universities – Part 1

 Here are a just a few common sites where students can start to explore what may be the best fit for him/herself:

-In Part 2 of this series I will look at the application process.
+Part 2 of this series looks at the application process